microsoft/windows-ai-studio-templates/mcpServers/python-weather/README.md

 - Open VSCode Debug panel.
 Select `Debug in Agent Builder`.
 Press F5 to start debugging.
 - When Agent Builder launches, tools will be auto-connected.
 - Then you can select model, input prompts, and `Run` to test the model and tools.
-- And ofcourse, you can add breakpoint to the tool implementation code.
+- Of course, you can add breakpoint to the tool implementation code.

 <details>
   <summary>More Details</summary>